 The first cut

 I made first cut into the acrylic glass.
 It looks messy, but plexiglass has a protective film on it.
 After removing the result was clear and nice.
 Centering pin works well and the whole cut was accurate and matched up perfectly.
 But I hate calculation part of the routing.
 Always have to keep in mind which way to add tool diameter.
 Not only for circles, but everything is done so far (I had to move fence many times to for correct position).
 Hopefully, these rookie mistakes going to fade away soon.

 On this picture, you see also another problem I didn’t think of before.
 Rotating arm means no way to place clamps over the workpiece.
 I used masking tape to hold everything from moving along.
 A double-sided tape is probably a better option here.

 I was building splash guard for our KitchenAid Mini stand mixer.

 I am very pleased already with the jig.
 The first project is already done and some ideas forming up.
 Brother made a joke about sub-woofer cutting business.
 But no joke there.
-Same time I read from some forum that Jasper circle jig, for example, has originally developed for cutting holes for speakers.
+Same time I read from some forum that Jasper circle jig (find it on Amazon.com and Amazon.co.uk), for example, was originally developed for cutting holes for speakers.
 It has preset holes that suppose to match up perfectly with regular speaker sizes, but I don’t know is it true though.